openstack-archive/tripleo-docs/deploy-guide/source/features/pre_network_config.rst

 hugepages are created (hugepages are created using kernel args).
 This requirement is also valid for some 3rd party SDN integration.
 This kind of configuration requires additional TripleO service definitions.
-This document explains how to acheive such deployments on and after `train` release.
+This document explains how to achieve such deployments on and after `train` release.

 .. note::

-        In `queens` release, the resource `PreNetworkConfig` can be overriden to achieve the required behavior, which has been deprecated from `train` onwards.
-The implementations based on `PreNetworkConfig` should be moved to other available aternates.
+        In `queens` release, the resource `PreNetworkConfig` can be overridden to achieve the required behavior, which has been deprecated from `train` onwards.
+The implementations based on `PreNetworkConfig` should be moved to other available alternates.

 The TripleO service `OS::TripleO::BootParams` configures the parameter `KernelArgs` and reboots the node using the `tripleo-ansible` role